 For logistic regression, we fitted two models.
 Exogenous variables were numbers of files, contributors, commits, and branches; average commit message length; average editors per file; average interevent time, in hours; lead workload, the proportion of commits made by the heaviest contributor; effective team size; burstiness, as measured by the index of dispersion; and, for model 1 only, the top programming language as a categorical variable.
+Given differences in programming language choice in academic and industry [37], we wish to investigate any differences when comparing Penumbra and GitHub projects (see also Sects.
+2.1 and 3.3).
 There is a long tail of uncommon languages that prevents convergence when fitting model 1, so we processed the categorical variable by combining Bourne and Bourne Again languages and grouping languages that appeared in fewer than 1000 unique repositories into an "other" category before dummy coding.
 JavaScript, the most common language, was chosen as the baseline category.
 Missing values were present, due primarily to a missing top language categorization and/or an undefined average interevent time.
-Empty or mostly empty repositories, as well as repositories with a single commit, will cause these issues, so we performed listwise deletion on the original data, removing repositories from our analysis when any fields were missing.
-After processing, we were left with 67,893 repositories (47.26% Penumbra).
-Logistic models were fitted using Newton-Raphson and odds $e^{\beta}$ and 95% CI on odds were reported.